wind0952/ExamplesLua/README.md

 # SentioProberControlLua
 Lua bindings for controlling a SENTIO probe station.

-Download the archive and open it with a Lua IDE, such as [zerobrane](https://studio.zerobrane.com/)
+To us the lua samples download the archive and open the SentioProberLua folder with a Lua IDE, such as [zerobrane](https://studio.zerobrane.com/)